hallowf/PCSX2_Configs/README.md

 2. In the terminal navigate to scripts and run set_envs.cmd (Make sure you provide the correct details)

-2. Open file explorer go to Thisproject/Games/Game and paste the [templates]() with the respective names:
+2. Open file explorer go to Thisproject/Games/Game and paste the templates from Thisproject\\templates with the respective names:
   * PCSX2_ui.ini.template => EX: Games\\Jak1\\inis\\PCSX2_ui.ini
   * pcsx2.reg.template => EX: Games\\Jak1\\pcsx2.reg